-HUS-643 Social Planning and Organization Management Systems 2 credits
+HUS-643 Social Systems Analysis of Organizational Planning & Management 2 credits

 The course will examine various aspects of organizational management and the extension of managerial intelligence to the organizations in the surrounding community and other salient social systems.
 Concepts and tools will be drawn from systems theory, game theory, marketing management, decision and information science, political science and organizational analysis.